Cherish the Sweet Sounds of Summer and Protect Your Hearing, the Better Hearing Institute Urges

 How Noise Affects Our Hearing

 We hear sound when delicate hair cells in our inner ear vibrate, creating nerve signals that the brain understands as sound.
 But just as we can overload an electrical circuit, we also can overload these vibrating hair cells.
-Loud noise damages these delicate hair cells, resulting in sensorineural hearing loss and often tinnitus (ringing of the ears).
-The cells that are the first to be damaged or die are those that vibrate most quickly-those that allow us to hear higher-frequency sounds clearly, like the sounds of birds singing and children speaking.
+Loud noise damages these delicate hair cells, resulting in sensorineural hearing loss and often tinnitus (ringing in the ears).
+The cells that are the first to be damaged or die are those that vibrate most quickly -- those that allow us to hear higher-frequency sounds clearly, like the sounds of birds singing and children speaking.

 Loudness is measured in decibels, with silence measuring at 0 dB.
 Any noise above 85 dB is considered unsafe.
 Most firecrackers produce sounds starting at 125 dB, presenting the risk of irreversible ear damage.
 Repeated exposure to loud noise, over an extended period of time, presents serious risks to hearing health as well.
 If you have to shout over the noise to be heard by someone within arm's length, the noise is probably in the dangerous range.
 Here are other warning signs: